getsolus/help-center-docs/docs/packaging/prepare-for-packaging.md

 This makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.

-## Set up Monorepo Helper Functions (Optional)
+## Set up repository helper functions (Optional)

+The helper functions are a collection of shell scripts that help you navigate the packages repository more quickly, and perform some specialized searches.

-After cloning your repo, create a symlink to source our helper functions for your shell.
+After cloning your repository, create a symlink to source the helper functions for your shell.
 Then, start a new instance of the shell.

 ### bash